 Eclipse-induced effects on temperature and RH are well understood and documented.
-In contrast, the effects on wind speed and direction are more controversial (see Section 1).
-Figure 6 shows the synoptic-evolution relative changes in wind speed and direction in the same format as in Fig. 5.
-At 09 UTC observed wind speeds and directions are generally within ± 2 knots and $\pm 40^{\circ}$ of the forecast values over southern England, but larger differences exist elsewhere, especially over Scotland for wind speed and Wales for wind direction.
-As with the RH field, larger differences over high and variable orography are not surprising; note also that the stations are less densely located over Scotland and Wales than in England (see Fig. 3(b), (d), and (f)) reducing the smoothing effect of the box averaging.
-Focusing on England, a generally negative synopticevolution relative change in wind speed occurs from 09-10 UTC of up to 4 knots followed by further changes of typically ± 2 knots from 10-11 UTC with increases slightly dominating over decreases.
+By contrast, the effects on wind speed and direction are more controversial (see §1).
+Figure 6 shows the synoptic-evolution relative changes in wind speed and direction in the same format as in figure 5.
+At 0900 UTC observed wind speeds and directions are generally within $\pm 2$ knots and $\pm 40^{\circ}$ of the forecast values over southern England, but larger differences exist elsewhere, especially over Scotland for wind speed and Wales for wind direction.
+As with the RH field, larger differences over high and variable orography are not surprising; note also that the stations are less densely located over Scotland and Wales than in England (figure $3b{f}d{f}$ ) reducing the smoothing effect of the box averaging.
+Focusing on England, a generally negative synoptic-evolution relative change in wind speed occurs from 0900 to 1000 UTC of up to 4 knots followed by further changes of typically $\pm 2$ knots from 1000 to 1100 UTC with increases slightly dominating over decreases.
 These changes imply a reasonably consistent eclipse-induced weakening of the winds followed by some signs of a recovery.
 The changes are less consistent across the British Isles than the equivalent changes in temperature and RH.
-This can partly be attributed to the very weak winds over England at this time (see Fig. 3(b), (d), and (f) and note that cup anemometers also have a starting wind speed, i.e. a minimum wind speed that can be recorded, which is typically $\sim 1-4$ knots [22]).
-Synoptic-evolution relative changes in direction are also not very consistent across the British Isles (Fig. 6(d), (f)).
-However there is a generally positive synoptic-evolution relative wind direction change across England from 09-10 UTC followed by a generally negative change from 10-11 UTC.
+This can partly be attributed to the very weak winds over England at this time (figure 3b,d,f and note that cup anemometers also have a starting wind speed, i.e. a minimum wind speed that can be recorded, which is typically approx. 1-4 knots [22]).
+Synoptic-evolution relative changes in direction are also not very consistent across the British Isles (figure 6d, f).
+However, there is a generally positive synoptic-evolution relative wind direction change across England from 0900 to 1000 UTC followed by a generally negative change from 1000 to 1100 UTC.
 In the calculation, a positive change means that the angle anticlockwise relative to East that the wind vector points towards in the observations has increased relative to that angle in the forecast and so a backing of the wind direction; a negative change implies the observed wind direction has veered relative to the forecast.
 Hence, we conclude that the synopticevolution relative wind evolution reveals a reasonably coherent weakening in the (already weak) wind speeds and the suggestion of a backing of wind direction over England during the eclipse.